R/V Kilo Moana

 • Underway Science Seawater Intake

 The easiest source of seawater on board the KM is to tap into the ship's standard science seawater in one of the various labs.
+Labs with access to seawater include: I-Met, Lab 2, Chem Lab, Hydro Lab, and the Wet Lab.
 This water comes from a suction port about 25' below the waterline on the forward starboard hull section.
 It is distributed throughout the ship's labs via Teflon coated and/or PVC piping (depending on location).

 The pumps are March Model TE-8K-MD.
 The housing is polypropylene and utilizes magnetic drive to eliminate penetration of metal motor shaft and need for a seal.
 UNC SW piping is polypropylene lined steel flanged pipe.
 The pipe lining forms a gasket on the flanges.